 using the fact that log(0.3) ≅ -1/2 and log(30) ≅ 3/2.
 We get the exact result -5 fortuitously.

-7. Blackbody radiation itself (NOT just its emitting body the blackbody radiators) has the temperature that appears in Planck's law.
-Usually, this will be the temperature of the emitting body.
+10. As mentioned above, blackbody radiation itself has a temperature and this is what appears in Planck's law.
+Usually, this temperature will be the temperature of the emitting body.
 However, adiabatic expansion/contraction of the space occupied by the blackbody radiation can cause the blackbody radiation temperature to change independent of matter.
-A very important special case of change is that cosmic background radiation (CBR) cools with the expansion of the universe and now is the cosmic microwave background (CMB) with CMB temperature = 2.72548(57) K (Fixsen 2009).
+A very important special case of this kind of change is that the cosmic background radiation (CBR) (formed in recombination era cosmic time t = 377,770(3200) Jyr = 1.192*10**13 s (z = 1089.80(21)) after the Big Bang with temperature ≅ 3000 K) cooled with the expansion of the universe and now is the cosmic microwave background (CMB) with CMB temperature = 2.72548(57) K (Fixsen 2009).

 11. The temperature of blackbody radiation is always specified on the Kelvin scale.